StephanHoyer/chuk-cb/readme.md

 };
 ```

-If you now run Chuk and you have a call which requires a callback function
+If you now run `Chuk` and you have a call which requires a callback function
-which arguments you want to use if called, simply pass `cb`to that call.
+which arguments you want to use if called, simply pass `cb` to that call.
-Instead of
+So instead of

 ```
 chuk > var foo